 Our thoughts and behaviors are strongly influenced by affective experiences known as drive states.
 These drive states motivate us to fulfill goals that are beneficial to our survival and reproduction.
-This chapter provides an overview of key drive states, including information about their neurobiology and their psychological effects.
+This module provides an overview of key drive states, including information about their neurobiology and their psychological effects.

 - Identify the key properties of drive states.